localnerve/ui-elements/src/horizontal-pager/README.md

 ## API
 ### Top-level API
-#### createHorizontalPager (options)
+#### *Instance* createHorizontalPager (options)
-Returns an API to a horizontal-pager instance.
-Use to set the options on the instance.
+Returns an API to a horizontal-pager instance, sets the instance options, starts event listening, and renders initial styles on the elements found by the given `ptions.targetClass`.
 `targetClass` is the only required option.
+Requires a global `document` to be available when called.

 ##### Options
 | Option Name | Data Type | Description |
 | :--- | :--- | :--- |